Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Governing Equations

-Enthalpy is calculated with respect to a reference point.
-In the current context, the reference point is chosen to be the melting point of the solid material.
-At this temperature, enthalpy is assumed to be zero (see figure \ref{fig:H_1}).
+Enthalpy is calculated with respect to a reference point, which we choose to be the melting temperature of the solid material, at which the enthalpy is assumed to be zero (see figure \ref{fig:H_1}).